The Office of the Provost oversees all accreditation and assessment activities across Washington University in St. Louis.

-Assessment is the process of documenting, usually in measurable terms, knowledge, skills, and attitudes of the individual learner and/or the learning community (class, department, program, school).
+Assessment is the process of documenting — usually in measurable terms — knowledge, skills, and attitudes of the individual learner and/or the learning community (class, department, program, school).

 Assessment assists faculty and administrators in understanding and improving the student experience.
 Faculty identifies learning goals and assesses learning outcomes at the level of the course, department (majors and minors), school, or university.

 The University Assessment Committee is charged with the following: